Low carb and keto tacos are made with crispy, delicious cheddar taco shells. They are at least as good as high-carb shells, if not better!

 But are these keto tacos healthy?

 I believe they are.
 Fresh unprocessed beef is nutritious.
-And full fat dairy is not just harmless, but might even be beneficial.
+And full-fat dairy is not just harmless for most healthy people, but might even be beneficial.
 If you top these keto tacos with guacamole and salsa, you also get your fiber and antioxidants!

 Can I make these cheddar taco shells ahead?

 Not really.
 They do lose their crunch fairly quickly.
 But they are so easy to make, and they are ready so fast, that I don’t really see is as an issue.